UofSSpaceTeam/robocluster/docs/source/intro.rst

 robotics in which modules can be distributed across multiple devices.
 The goal is to make it as easy as possible for processes to talk to each other, allowing for highly modular software for robotics.
+This documentation focuses on the Python implementation of Robocluster, though implementations in other languages are certainly possible.
-Robocluster library implementations are primarily communications libraries, but also provide some simple task management features, such as calling functions at regular intervals.
+Robocluster is primarily a communication library, but also provides some simple task management features, such as calling functions at regular intervals.

 .. note::